ryujinx-mirror/ryujinx-games-list/README.md

 # Ryujinx Games Compatibility List

-Anyone be free to update or share his results here.
-But you need to follow some advices to get them validate.
+Anyone is free to update or share their results here.
+But you need to follow some guideoines to ensure they're valid.
-When you update or add some feedback, please, be much precise as possible, don't forget to enable `Logging_Enable_Debug = true` in the conf file of Ryujinx.
-In your pull request, add some lines of the logs, some screenshots, or anything usefull to get your result validate.
-(We can't just trust you by words.
-Sorry!)
+When you update or add some feedback, please, be as accurate as possible. also, don't forget to enable `Logging_Enable_Debug = true` in the conf file of Ryujinx.
+In your pull request, add some lines of the logs, some screenshots, or anything useful to get your results vaildated.
+(We can't just accept every single pull request, Sorry!)

 Thanks.

 ## Folder structure

-A folder is equal to a tested game.
-It's named like that `new-amazing-ryu-games-supported`, not number, not extra chars, just text with spaces replace by `-`.
-For now, there are 3 files in this folder:
+A folder is the same name as a tested game.
+It's named like that `new-amazing-ryu-games-supported`, no number, no extra chars, just text with spaces replaced with `-`.
+For now, there are three files in this folder:

 * **boxart.png**